 WMI (Windows Management Instrumentation) is a service that is installed and enabled by default since Windows 2000.
 It provides administrators the ability to perform a large number of actions on systems they control, ranging from system monitoring, starting or stopping processes, managing system services, file operations, and more.
-This is the first of a series of blog posts which will document how to perform a variety of administrative actions that utilize WMI via PowerShell.
+This is one of a series of blog posts which will document how to perform a variety of administrative actions that utilize WMI via PowerShell.

 For this blog post, we’re going to copy a file stored on a system that we’re targeting.
 There’s multiple reasons why an administrator, or attacker, would want to copy files.
 In order to do this, we’re going to use two PowerShell cmdlets, Get-WMIObject and Invoke-WMIMethod.
 As with nearly all WMI use cases, this will require you to have administrative rights on the system that you are targeting.